onenylxus/onenylxus/README.md

 ### About me
 - 🎓 I am studying Mathematics, Computer Science and Spanish at my university
 - 🌱 I am also learning interested topics from the Internet
-- 👯 I am looking to collaborate with others in small projects
+- 👯 I am looking to collaborate with other people in small projects
-- 🥅 I want to get familiar with full-stack and CI/CD development, TypeScript also
+- 🥅 I want to get familiar with full-stack and CI/CD development
 - ⚡ I like creative work such as art and music

 ### Languages and tools